One of the best ways to get a lot done in less than 45 minutes is to pick up a medicine ball.

 This slam ball workout should take about 30 to 40 minutes, which gives you about 5 minutes per exercise.

-I would also suggest keeping the breaks as short as possible to maintain a high heart rate .
+I would also suggest keeping the breaks as short as possible, as according to Harvard Health, it's beneficial to maintain a high heart rate during interval training .

 1. Overhead Lunges

-The great thing is that the lunge movement isn’t high impact, and you can gradually increase how deep you go.
+The great thing is that the lunge movement doesn't have a high impact, and you can gradually increase how deep you go.

 Your starting position is with your feet close together and standing tall.
 Hold the ball overhead with your arms fully extended.